Credshields/solidity-scanner-docs/documentation/vscode.md

 # SolidityScan Visual Studio Code Extension

-We also provide Visual Studio Code extension that has scanning capabilities for Solidity smart contracts.
+SolidityScan is a Visual Studio Code extension that provides scanning capabilities for Solidity smart contracts.
 It allows you to scan a single .sol file or an entire workspace and gives a security profile for your contract with a security score, vulnerability distribution according to criticality levels & highlights the lines of code containing the vulnerabilities.

 #### Features